Skip to content

 It’s unclear what the impetus is for this reported shutdown, why it’s happening now, and why it didn’t happen sooner.
 As many people in the DIY Solar Power Forum have noted, it seems unfair to bring innocent consumers into the fight, who probably have no idea what their inverter brand even is.

 One forum user called Sol-Ark on Saturday.
-The tech that answered the phone seemed to have no idea what the issue was, but did say he got some calls from Canada about the same issue.
+The tech who answered the phone seemed to have no idea what the issue was but did say he got some calls from Canada about the same issue.
 This is backed up by newageddrywall’s post in the forum, as well.
 Between this and the report from Panama, it seems this may not be limited to inverters in US territories.

 Deye has not given a public statement on this issue yet, but Sol-Ark gave me this statement: